Be a Rock Star Steward in

 On many of Acadia’s summits, the evergreen forest gives way to open swaths of exposed granite that are swirled with low-lying flowers and shrubs.
 Those plants make the most of the shallow pockets of soil.
 They’re tough!
 But they’re also fragile.
 A few boot steps can destroy them.

-Your duty as a plant protector is to rock hop and keep your boot steps on hard surfaces!
+Your duty as a plant protector is to rock hop and keep your boot steps on durable surfaces!

 Walk Through Puddles